 Emotion and Development Branch (E & D)

-The Emotion and Development Branch (E & D) houses the Section on Development and Affective Neuroscience (SDAN), led by Dr. Daniel Pine, the Section on Mood Dysregulation and Neuroscience (SMDN), led by Dr. Ellen Leibenluft, the Neuroscience and Novel Therapeutics Unit (NNT), led by Dr. Melissa Brotman, and the Unit on Computational Decision Neuroscience, led by Dr. Silvia Lopez-Guzman.
+The Emotion and Development Branch (E & D) houses the Section on Development and Affective Neuroscience (SDAN), led by Dr. Daniel Pine, the Neuroscience and Novel Therapeutics Unit (NNT), led by Dr. Melissa Brotman, and the Unit on Computational Decision Neuroscience, led by Dr. Silvia Lopez-Guzman.

-These four laboratory sub-groups differ in their clinical phenotypes of interest.
-SDAN focuses on anxiety disorders and behavioral inhibition, a sub-clinical precursor of pediatric anxiety.
+These three laboratory sub-groups differ in their clinical phenotypes of interest.
+SDAN focuses on anxiety disorders, major depressive disorder, and behavioral inhibition, a sub-clinical precursor of pediatric anxiety.
 SDAN conducts research on the boundaries between health, sub-clinical disorders, and relatively mild, highly prevalent mental illness.
-SMDN focuses on chronic, severe irritability; in taking a dimensional view of irritability the Section seeks to learn the pathophysiology of this important problem.
+Moreover, SDAN also conducts work on relatively serious conditions, expressed in various forms of major depressive disorder.
 The NNT unit focuses on the development of novel mechanism-based treatments for irritability, anxiety, and related conditions.
 CDN focuses on the effect of emotional states on decision-making across a variety of disorders from depression to substance use in adolescents and adults.

-While the four groups focus on different conditions and constructs, the research conducted by them is closely related.
-This reflects the strong relationship between anxiety, depression, and other mood disorders.
+While the three groups focus on different conditions and constructs, the research conducted by them is closely related.
+This reflects the strong relations among anxiety, depression, and other mood disorders.
 For example, many children with anxiety disorders also have mood disorders or will develop depression or mood disorders over time.
 There also are many similarities in the causes and treatments of mood and anxiety disorders.

 Research in The Branch targets three areas: i) brain circuit function, ii) information-processing via laboratory and smartphone-based tasks and applications adapted from neuroscience, and iii) clinical syndromes.
 In-depth, state-of-the-art assessment of these phenomena provides a backbone for research that integrates development, neuroscience, and psychopathology.
 The Branch also places an increasingly strong emphasis on understanding mechanisms underlying both pharmacological and psychological interventions.